KieranBest/Final-Year-Project/Documentation.md

 #### Findings

-Throughout this project one thing that has become apparent is that creating a timeline of sprints is not always accurate due to an inability to comprehend the difficulty of said task.
+Throughout this project 1 thing that has become apparent is that creating a timeline of sprints is not always accurate due to an inability to comprehend the difficulty of said task.
 For example creating a level system had originally been anticipated to hold a weighted value of 2, however this task only took 20 minutes to successfully implement.

-Whereas being able to press multiple keys and releasing only one caused multiple problems in various scenarios such as:
+Whereas being able to press multiple keys and releasing only 1 caused multiple problems in various scenarios such as:

 - Multiple major keys
 - Multiple sharp keys